ResourcesNewsNews Blog

 The Big Screen is the best place to fully enjoy a film.
 It’s such a special moment to enter a cinema and disconnect from your phone, social media, and any distractions, allowing yourself to fully immerse in the experience.
 You sit down, relax, and prepare for a unique experience with a crowd of strangers beside you.
 I must admit, this remains an irreplaceable experience for me.

-UNIC and FIAD Host Private Screening of NIKI at UGC De Brouckère
+UNIC, FIAD, MPA, and Universal Pictures Host Exclusive Screening of The Brutalist at UGC De Brouckère

-On 1 October 2024, UNIC and FIAD (International Federation of Film Distributors' and Publishers' Associations)...
+On 28 January 2025, UNIC, FIAD (International Federation of Film Distributors' and Publishers' Associations),...